stripe-samples/checkout-one-time-payments/README.md

 Q: Can you show me how to build X?

-A: We are always looking for new recipe ideas, please email dev-samples@stripe.com with your suggestion!
+A: We are always looking for new sample ideas, please email dev-samples@stripe.com with your suggestion!

 ## Author(s)
 [@adreyfus-stripe](https://twitter.com/adrind)